Kimserey/BlogArchive/y.md

 Code

-The function takes a configuration record which will have the jwt configs like token lifespans and private key and takes a token which will be the Bearer token given in the request header.
+The function takes a configuration record which will have the JWT configs like token lifespans and private key and takes a token which will be the Bearer token given in the request header.
 Note that there are multiple paths in which the token validation will fail, we need to handle every possible scenarios.

 Now when the token expires, a request to the refresh endpoint will be issued.